Mutuba/CodingChallengeRubyBackend/README.md

 * cd CodingChallengeRubyBackend

+* check out to master branch

 * run `bundle install` to install application packages

+* Run `rails db:create` to create a databse for the application

+* Run `rails db:migrate` to run database migrations and create database tables

 * The application can be run by running the below command:-